kbicknell/hours/README.md

 * First, clone or download the repository.
 * From the `hours` directory, run the command `./finalize.sh` in terminal.
-* Now, copy the application bundle `Hours.app` (inside the `hours` directory) to the location of your choice.
-Also copy `hours.data` there and edit its categories as you see fit.
-The app will generate its datafiles in the folder it lives in.
+* Now, copy the contents of the `hours/dist` directory (i.e., the application bundle `Hours.app` and the file `hours.data`) to the location of your choice (probably not the Applications folder: see below).
+* With a text editor, edit the categories in `hours.data` as you see fit.
+* Now you can run the app.
+Note that it will generate its datafiles in the folder it lives in.
+Thus, you probably don't want to put it in your Applications folder.

 Build dependencies
 ------------------